Kubernetes Auto-instrumentation

 The OpenTelemetry (OTel) Kubernetes Operator supports injecting and configuring auto-instrumentation libraries for .NET, Java, Node.js, Python, and Go services.

-Middleware Application Monitoring is built on OpenTelemetry and OTel Kubernetes Operator can be used to auto-instrument your applications implemented in supported programming languages.
+Middleware Application Monitoring is built on the OpenTelemetry Operator for Kubernetes and can be used to auto-instrument your applications implemented in supported programming languages.

 Prerequisites